Scottish Graduate School of Social Science

 Introduction

-This Wellbeing Support Guide aims to offer practical, non-clinical strategies that postgraduate researchers (PGRs) can take to proactively manage common challenges during their academic journey.
-These strategies are preventative measures designed to help you maintain balance, reduce stress, and support your overall wellbeing.
+This Wellbeing Support Guide aims to introduce available resources in relation to wellbeing and to offer practical, non-clinical strategies that postgraduate researchers (PGRs) can take to proactively manage common challenges during their academic journey.
+These strategies are preventative measures designed to help you maintain work-life balance, reduce stress, and support your overall wellbeing.

 Please note that this is not a replacement for professional mental health support.
-If you find yourself needing more specialised help or are facing significant mental health challenges, we encourage you to consider reaching out to your supervisor(s) and let them know your situations in the first place.
-There are also several services that you can call for help:
+If you find yourself needing more specialised help or facing significant mental health challenges, we encourage you to contact your GP (doctor), your university’s counselling or mental health service (details below), or speak to your supervisor(s).

 Institutional support and services

-Below you’ll find links to resources and support services from the 16 SGSSS partner universities, which help you connect with your local institution and seek advice from them if needed.
+Below you will find links to resources and support services in relation to student wellbeing from the 16 SGSSS partner universities, which helps you connect with your local institution and seek advice from them if necessary.
+The majority of the support services listed below operate during the daytime, but some universities also offer Nightline support.
+Please refer to your institution’s wellbeing page for details.

 UniversityResources and Support Services